chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

-Let's assume that you want to install the Chocolatey Central Management Database onto a machine that will access a SQL Server instance called `SQLSERVERCCM`, on a domain machine called `MACHINE1` using a specific user name and password combination.
+Let's assume that you want to install the Chocolatey Central Management Database onto a machine that will access a SQL Server instance called `SQLSERVERCCM`, on a domain machine called `MACHINE1` which is part of the domain `ccmtest`, using a specific user name (ccmservice) and password combination.
 In this scenario, the installation command would look like the
 following: